 There is no way to avoid running into the realization that a divorce is difficult, especially for children.
-If you and your spouse attempting to work out the issues that were dividing you in marriage and were still not successful in doing so then at least you both had an opportunity to directly confront those issues.
+If you and your spouse are attempting to work out the issues that were dividing you in marriage and were still unsuccessful, then at least you both had an opportunity to confront those issues directly.

 Your children are bystanders for the whole process- affected by every move you and your spouse make but not in a position to weigh in or move you both closer to reconciliation.
 This can be a helpless and extremely disheartening feeling.

-Just like we as adults have our own responsibilities to attend to at work on a daily basis, so too do our children at school.
-We like to think of this time away from home as a respite for our children- away from stress and anxiety they can focus their attention on studies and extracurricular activities rather than the drama that is going on at home.
+Just like we adults have our responsibilities to attend to at work daily, so too do our children at school.
+We like to think of this time away from home as a respite for our children- away from stress and anxiety; they can focus their attention on studies and extracurricular activities rather than the drama that is going on at home.

 Unfortunately, this is not always how it works out.
-We hear stories about the child who succeeds on the playing field after a divorce.
-How the gridiron or the baseball diamond offered a child a means to escape their less than desirable at home reality.
-However, I would offer to you today that this type of scenario is the exception rather than the norm.
-School has likely become more stressful, tedious and trying for your child now that you and your spouse have begun divorce proceedings.
+We hear stories about the child who succeeds on the playing field after a divorce, how the gridiron or the baseball diamond offered a child a means to escape their less than desirable at-home reality.
+However, I would provide to you today that this scenario is the exception rather than the norm.
+The school has likely become more stressful, tedious, and trying for your child now that you and your spouse have begun divorce proceedings.

-There are ways to minimize the effects of your divorce on your child’s performance in the classroom.
-Today’s blog post from the Law Office of Bryan Fagan, PLLC will discuss this subject with you all and will offer some tips on how to help your child achieve success academically during and after your divorce.
+There are ways to minimize the effects of your divorce on your child's performance in the classroom.
+Today's blog post from the Law Office of Bryan Fagan, PLLC, will discuss this subject with you all and offer some tips on how to help your child achieve success academically during and after your Divorce.

-In a divorce, everyone’s lives are thrown for a loop and it is normal to have concern for yourself more so during the divorce than in previous years.
-I talk to clients about how when you’re about to embark on a flight the flight attendants will tell you that in the event of a situation where the air-masks are lowered to always place your mask on first become helping your children do so.
+In a divorce, everyone's lives are thrown for a loop, and it is normal to have concern for yourself more during the Divorce than in previous years.
+I talk to clients about how when you're about to embark on a flight, the flight attendants will tell you that in the event of a situation where the air-masks are lowered, always place your mask on first become help your children do so.

-The thought is that if you can’t help yourself survive a low oxygen environment first, you will be unable to do so for your children.
-For the purposes of discussing divorce coping techniques, I do not think this principle applies.
+The thought is that if you can't help yourself survive a low oxygen environment first, you will be unable to do so for your children.
+To discuss Divorce coping techniques, I do not think this principle applies.

-I would advise you as a parent to place the focus of your attention on your children before yourself in a divorce and in the time period after the divorce.
-The judge in your case will approach matters by looking at what is in the best interests of your child and it is this same standard that is best applied by you and your spouse as well.
+I would advise you as a parent to focus your attention on your children before yourself in a divorce and the period after the Divorce.
+The judge in your case will approach matters by looking at what is in the best interests of your child, and it is this same standard that is best applied by you and your spouse as well.

-In your divorce, it’s likely that you and your spouse are having a difficult time finding consensus on any issue.
-It is always best, though, to attempt to communicate regarding your child and to find common ground when parenting him or her.
+In your Divorce, you and your spouse are likely having difficulty finding a consensus on any issue.
+It is always best to attempt to communicate regarding your child and find common ground when parenting them.

-Being on the same page with your spouse in regard to your child’s schooling is crucial.
-Your child needs to continue to be held accountable for his or her performance in the classroom while your divorce is ongoing.
-Assignments will come due, projects need to be worked on and tests need to be studied for.
+Being on the same page with your spouse regarding your child's schooling is crucial.
+Your child needs to continue to be held accountable for their performance in the classroom while your Divorce is ongoing.
+Assignments will come due, projects need to be worked on, and tests will be studied.

-If your child senses that your attention is diverted it may direct him or her to focus their attention on other matters as well.
-Your divorce should not be an opportunity for your child’s grades to slip or behavior to worsen.
-If you and your spouse pay sufficient attention to their schooling it does not have to be this way.
+If your child senses that your attention is diverted, it may direct them to focus their attention on other matters as well.
+Your Divorce should not be an opportunity for your child's grades to slip or behavior to worsen.
+If you and your spouse pay sufficient attention to their schooling, it does not have to be this way.

 Think ahead, work with your spouse and avoid problems with your child in school

-Like most things in life, communication is crucial when it comes to emphasizing and focusing your attention on your child’s schooling during a divorce.
-If you and your spouse can communicate your mutually held goals to one another this is a great first step.
-As we’ve already discussed, each of you has your own individually held goals for your divorce.
+Like most things in life, communication is crucial when emphasizing and focusing your attention on your child's schooling during a divorce.
+If you and your spouse can communicate your mutually held goals to one another, this is a significant first step.
+As we've already discussed, each of you has your own individually controlled plans for your Divorce.
 Your child and their schooling offer an opportunity to be on the same team during this time of discord and conflict.

-Secondly, I would make sure your child’s teachers are aware of what is going on at home between you and your child’s other parent.
-This can help the teachers keep an eye out for academic or behavioral problems that your child may begin to exhibit now that your divorce is in full swing.
-It also creates an open line of communication for the teachers to get back with you in the event that is necessary.
+Secondly, I would make sure your child's teachers know what is going on at home between you and your child's other parent.
+This can help the teachers keep an eye out for academic or behavioral problems that your child may begin to exhibit now that your Divorce is in full swing.
+It also creates an open line of communication for the teachers to get back to you in the necessary event.

-Finally, if you and your spouse can agree to a schedule for your child to adhere to in terms of after-school activities that will invariably benefit your child.
-No matter where your child is after school- whether your home or your spouse’s home- there will be an expectation that school work will be completed, chores accomplished and recreational time will be had as well.
+Finally, if you and your spouse agree to a schedule for your child to adhere to in terms of after-school activities that will invariably benefit your child, no matter where your child is after school- whether your home or your spouse's home- there will be an expectation that school work will be completed, chores accomplished.
+Recreational time will be had as well.
 Will this level of coordination and teamwork be easy?
-No, most likely it won’t be.
+No, most likely, it won't be.
 Will it be beneficial for your child?
 Absolutely.

-Part Two of our discussion on maintaining academic success for your child during a divorce coming tomorrow
+Part Two of our discussion on maintaining academic success for your child during a divorce is coming tomorrow.

-The Law Office of Bryan Fagan, PLLC is passionate about ensuring the successes of our clients and their families during a divorce.
-We would invite you all to return to our website this week as we further discuss the important subject of academic performance during a divorce.
+The Law Office of Bryan Fagan, PLLC, is passionate about ensuring the successes of our clients and their families during a divorce.
+We would invite you all to return to our website this week to further discuss the important subject of academic performance during a divorce.